zkxs/neos-mod-list/README.md

 - [NoSteam](https://github.com/EIA485/NeosNoSteam) - Partially stops neos from connecting to steam
 - [ExposePatchedMethods](https://github.com/EIA485/NeosExposePatchedMethods) - Exposes what mods you have loaded to your userspace
 - [LocalStreamVolume](https://github.com/Sox-NeosVR/LocalStreamVolume) -  Makes any audio stream you create have a local volume slider
+- [LocalVideoPlayerVolume](https://github.com/Sox-NeosVR/LocalVideoPlayerVolume) - Automatically makes any video you import have a local volume slider

 ## Context Menu Tweaks
 - [NeosLocomotionRename](https://github.com/zkxs/NeosLocomotionRename) - Lets you rename your locomotion modules